 The healing process

 The patient is discharged after 2 to 7 days of hospitalization.
-No serious pain problems, simple painkillers can easily control the pain.
+There are no serious pain problems, so simple painkillers can easily control the pain.
 The surgical scar is minimal due to small incisions.
 The recovery time is different for each patient.
-Physical therapy support may be needed during this process to keep the joints of the patient flexible and to increase the strength of the muscles that supports the healing process.
+Physical therapy support may be needed during this process to keep the joints of the patient flexible and to increase the strength of the muscles that support the healing process.
 After the necessary lengthening and bone strengthening is completed, the patient can walk and return to his daily life.
-The patient's after care during the post-operation of strictly following the instructions given, shortens the healing process.
+The patient should follow the given instructions strictly in the post operative process to shorten the healing process.